Simple Living Room Christmas Decor, Cozy Ideas That Are Warm And Inviting

 I was pleasantly surprised myself with how good this wall of wreaths looks.
 This might become a new tradition…

-Through the years I have collected a couple of Christmas pillows that I bring out every year.
-It is the easiest thing ever to change a pillow case and it makes my soft furnishings look purposeful and perfectly in season.
+Swapping out pillow covers is one of my favorite simple Christmas decorating ideas.
+A few neutral Christmas pillows instantly make our cozy living room decor feel seasonal without clutter.
+It is the easiest thing ever to change a pillow case and it makes my soft furnishings look purposeful and perfect in season.
 The one with the deer head on the couch is my favorite.

 Although the french Joyeux Noel pillow has never looked better than it does this year in the brown chair underneath my wreath collection.
 In case you are wondering that pillow is years old and came from the H&M home collection.

-Most of all remember that your home doesn’t need to be magazine perfect.
+Remember your simple Christmas decor doesn’t need to be picture-perfect to be beautiful.
+A cozy Christmas living room filled with handmade touches, natural textures, and family memories is more meaningful than anything you could buy new.
 If it feels right for you and your family it is the best Christmas home ever.

 More Christmas Decorating Ideas